bluman1/mcp-coded-tools/QUICKSTART.md

 # Quick Start Guide

-Get up and running with MCP CodeGen in 5 minutes.
+Get up and running with mcp-coded-tools in 5 minutes.

 ## Prerequisites